ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE users FETCH PARTITION 201902 FROM '/clickhouse/tables/01-01/visits';
 ALTER TABLE users ATTACH PARTITION 201902;
 ```
+Note that:

+- The `ALTER ...
+FETCH PARTITION` query isn't replicated.
+It places the partition to the 'detached' directory only on the local server.
+- The `ALTER TABLE ...
+ATTACH` query is replicated.
+It adds the data to all replicas.
+The data is added to one of the replicas from the 'detached' directory, and to the others - from neighboring replicas.

 Before downloading, the system checks if the partition exists and the table structure matches.
 The most appropriate replica is selected automatically from the healthy replicas.

 Although the query is called `ALTER TABLE`, it does not change the table structure and does not immediately change the data available in the table.

-The `ALTER ...
-FETCH PARTITION` query is not replicated.
-It places the partition to the 'detached' directory only on the local server.
-Note that when you perform the `ALTER TABLE ...
-ATTACH` query, it adds the data to all replicas.
-The data is added to one of the replicas from the 'detached' directory, and to the others - from neighboring replicas.

 #### How To Set Partition Expression {#alter-how-to-specify-part-expr}